Retirement Planning For Couples

 - Assess Your Current Financial Situation: Review your income, expenses, assets, and liabilities.

-- Set Shared Goals: Align on your vision for retirement.
+- Set Shared Goals: Discuss and align your retirement aspirations.

-- Plan for Healthcare: Research Medicare, supplemental insurance, and long-term care options.
+- Plan for Healthcare: Invest in HSAs and consider long-term care insurance.

-- Review and Adjust: Regularly revisit your plan to ensure it stays on track.
+- Review and Adjust: Regularly revisit your plan to ensure it remains aligned with your goals.

 Do's and don'ts of retirement planning for couples